Available Treatments

 case report published in 2014, was the first to show a JAK inhibitor, tofacitinib (Xeljanz®), could successfully treat alopecia areata.
 Since then, many studies have shown that JAK inhibitors can be effective in promoting hair regrowth in alopecia areata.

 Doctors already prescribe JAK inhibitors for a number of conditions including rheumatoid arthritis, atopic dermatitis, and ulcerative colitis.
-Since 2022, the FDA has approved two JAK inhibitors, baricitinib and ritlecitinib, as a treatments for severe alopecia areata (see below).
+Since 2022, the FDA has approved three JAK inhibitors, baricitinib, ritlecitinib, and deuruxolitinib, as treatments for severe alopecia areata (see below).
 Tofacitinib (Xeljanz®), another JAK inhibitor, is an older medication still prescribed off-label for alopecia areata.
-Deuruxolitinib will likely be submitted for FDA review in 2023-24.
-Other JAK inhibitors are currently in clinical trials.
+Other JAK inhibitors, such as upadacitinib (RINVOQ®), are currently in clinical trials.

 JAK inhibitors are sometimes used in combination with other treatments, such as oral minoxidil or intralesional corticosteroids.